Souravkumarverma123/Streamify/frontend/chai-frontend/README.md

 ## 🤝 Backend Integration

-This frontend is designed to work with the Chai Backend API.
+This frontend is designed to work with the Streamify Backend API.
 Ensure the backend is running with the following endpoints:

 **Auth:**
 - `POST /api/v1/users/register`